-Through this initiative the coalition gained the resources necessary to create a collective impact model.
-Additionally, the Promise Zone status was used to leverage the City of Stockton into investing in a one-year contract with Policylink, which introduced the concepts of data tracking and the Results Based Accountability to the growing coalition.
-The Promise Zone work continues to this day through community meetings and resident engagement events which provides the coalition with direct residential input.
+Through this initiative, the coalition gained the resources necessary to create a collective impact model.
+Additionally, the Promise Zone status was used to leverage the City of Stockton into investing in a one-year contract with PolicyLink, which introduced the concepts of data tracking and the Results-Based Accountability to the growing coalition.
+The Promise Zone work continues to this day through community meetings and resident engagement events which provide the coalition with direct residential input.

 If you have questions or want to get involved, please contact Darryl Rutherford.

 RSSC has convened more than 20 partner organizations to create a vibrant, healthy, and equitable South Stockton.
 Using a powerful collective impact framework, RSSC’s Neighborhood Transformation initiative aims to improve the quality of life and economic activity by increasing access to affordable homes, quality jobs, and public parks.
 By bringing together the ideas, resources, and focused attention of residents, community-based organizations, advocates, and public agencies, we can achieve measurable and sustainable benefits for our community.